jennykortina/hackaddict/_posts/2007-06-13-update-stream-itunes-on-wii.md

 title: 'UPDATE:  Stream iTunes on the Wii'
 ---

 I've been in contact with the people from Codewave, the makers of MyTunesRSS, and it seems like they are planning an update to make their software more Wii friendly.
-I suggested to make the fonts and icons larger for easier usability/readability.<br/><br/>Please post any known issues or suggestions in the comments and I will make sure your voices are heard.<br/><br/>*Please read the first comment below for a special development copy and install instructors.
+I suggested to make the fonts and icons larger for easier usability/readability.

+Please post any known issues or suggestions in the comments and I will make sure your voices are heard.

+*Please read the first comment below for a special development copy and install instructors.